-Ouizzes & Exams:
+Quizzes & Exams:

 There will be five 50-point quizzes given during the semester.
 Each quiz will last 15-25 minutes and will cover the most recent material presented in lecture.
 There will be three 140-point, exams.
 Exams 1 and 2 will be in class.
 Exam 3 will be during the Tuesday evening time slot (7:00-8:15 PM).
 The exams will cover everything from the first day of class with an emphasis on the material covered since the previous exam.
-The final exam will be cumulative (and all multiple choice) for the semester with 200 points.
+The final exam will be cumulative for the semester.